 White Sox's Carlos Rodon: Throws bullpen Thursday

-Rodon (shoulder) tossed 25 pitches in a bullpen session Thursday, Chris Gabel of MLB.com reports.
+Rodon (shoulder) threw 30-to-35 pitches in a bullpen session Thursday, Scott Merkin of MLB.com reports.

-This was Rodon's third bullpen session this spring.
-There were no setbacks reported, so Rodon remains on track for a June return.
+While his teammates were enjoying an Opening Day win in Kansas City, Rodon was on the fields in Arizona working his way back from injury.
+It was the third time Rodon had tossed a bullpen, and he incorporated his slider into a mix that had been primarily fastball/changeup.
+His June timetable could be moved up, but the White Sox aren't rushing the left-hander.

 More News